 While in the city, try some local Hue specialties such as banh khoai (Hue savoury pancakes), and banh bot loc boc tom thit (thin rice paper filled with meat and shrimp).
 Wash it all down with a Hue beer.

 Drive the Hai Van pass.
 Take advantage of Hoi An's many options over the 2.5 days in town.
 Opt for a cooking class, riverboat trip, bike ride, beach time, tailor visit or My Son ruins.

-Start the day touring the wonderful ruins of the Imperial Citadel before heading towards Hoi An in the late morning.
 Cross the Hai Van Pass (weather permitting), with fantastic views in all directions, before arriving to Hoi An in the afternoon.

 With three nights here, there's plenty of time to explore all this charming town has to offer.

 Spend two full days exploring all Hoi An has to offer.
 Dive into the culture, hang out on the beach or get clothes tailor-made in one of the many shops around town.
 Enjoy a noodle making demonstration and lunch at Oodles of Noodles, a G Adventures-supported project.